scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

    the dataset ``ds000114``. :label:`bold`

-As we explained before, the JDE framework estimates HRF parcels-wide.
+As we explained before, the JDE framework estimates HRF parcels-wise.
 This means that PyHRF needs a parcellation mask to compute the estimation-detection.
 The package provides a Willard atlas :cite:`Richiardi2015` (see Fig.
 :ref:`willard`) created from the files distributed by Stanford